Skip to main content

 Common

-Because IRONBEE_API_KEY overrides the files, a merged read (ironbee config get collector.apiKey) returns the env value.
+Because these override the files, a merged read (ironbee config get service.apiKey) returns the env value.
 A layer-scoped read (--project / --global / --local) bypasses env and shows only what’s on disk.

 Config placeholder bridges